ElectionAuditWare/audit-conductor/README.md

 ## Tests

+To run the tests, you'll need zerotest:

+    pip install zerotest

-You can run the tests by starting up the server (see Usage), optionally capturing the debug output (stdout and stderr), and then running these tests.
+You can run a "smoketest" by starting up the server (see Usage), optionally capturing the debug output (stdout and stderr), and then running these tests.

     pytest test/test_reset.py